xdslproject/xdsl-bench/README.md

 ## Profiling

 Running profiling benchmarks locally rather than via ASV requires also installing `xdsl` to the virtual environment.
-This can be done with `uv sync --group xdsl`, which points to the submodule directory.
+This should be done by default when syncing without extra flags, but can also be done with `uv sync --group profile`, which points to the submodule directory.

 ### `cProfile` + `snakeviz`